Amateur Radio License Preparation & Examination Course

-VECTOR Training will prepare you for the Innovation, Science and Economic Development Canada (ISEDC, formerly known as Industry Canada) Amateur Radio Operator Certificate of Proficiency examination, still commonly referred to as an Amateur Radio License.
+VECTOR Training prepares students for the Innovation, Science and Economic Development Canada (ISEDC, formerly known as Industry Canada) Amateur Radio Operator Certificate of Proficiency

-Students receive a copy of VECTOR’s proven and continually updated Amateur Radio Basic Qualification custom course manual and our enthusiastic instructors will help you work through all the material and ISEDC requirements.
+Students receive a copy of VECTOR’s proven and continually updated Amateur Radio Basic Qualification course manual.
+Our team of enthusiastic instructors will help you work through the material and ISEDC requirements.

 License Information And Study Aids

 Prior to taking the VECTOR Amateur Radio License Preparation & Examination Course students may find it helpful to review some of the regulatory information and study materials available.

 Do not let the materials listed here intimidate you.
 Our course material and training approach has been specially designed to help everyone master the information they need to know to pass the ISEDC/Industry Canada licensing exam and be successful as a licensed Radio Amateur.

 Background and regulatory information pertinent to the license exam and amateur radio operations can be found at ISEDC/Industry Canada’s web site, including: